 Partnership Program (co-op) students – while the total estimated cost is the same, the payment amounts will be different in the second and third semesters due to the structure of the program.
 Co-Op students will take 21 credit hours in the spring semester and 8 credit hours in the summer semester.

-Estimated costs for the optional fourth semester (Spring 2022 – up to 12 credit hours) are available when speaking with an academic adviser after enrolling.
+Estimated costs for the optional fourth semester (Spring, second year – up to 12 credit hours) are available when speaking with an academic adviser after enrolling.
 Please note that not all fourth semester courses qualify for Student Financial Aid; interested students can work with their academic adviser for planning.

 Source: Texas A&M Student Financial Aid Office.
 Costs are estimates and subject to change without notice.